Boxing fans will always remember Arturo Gatti as a man with charisma, heart, desire, and courage – everything a fighter needs.

 Shocked by a debated split decision, Gatti lost to King Soloman.
 It was the first sign that Gatti needed bigger and brighter lights in order to get himself up for the crowd.

 Dusting himself down, Gatti blasted out eleven of his next twelve opponents early.
 He picked up the USBA super-featherweight crown along the way.

-Gatti was gaining attention.
-Not only for his boyish good looks but for his power and excitement.
-Many of those sharing the ring with Arturo were falling early and the TV networks were taking notice.
+Gatti was gaining attention for his boyish good looks, power, and excitement.
+Many of those sharing the ring with Arturo were falling early, and the TV networks were taking notice.